Jaws (ride): Ride

-After boarding the tour boat, guests learn that they are taking a guided scenic cruise to visit the actual locations of the shark attacks that occurred during that fateful summer of 1974, which were made famous in a popular Hollywood movie that was made not long afterward.
+After boarding the tour boat, guests learn that they are taking a guided scenic cruise to visit the actual locations of the shark attacks that occurred during the summer of 1974, which were made famous in the popular Hollywood movie that was released not long afterward.
 The tour boat is piloted by one of Captain Jake's skippers and is protected by an army surplus 40mm grenade launcher.
-However, guests are reassured by their skipper that they won't need to use it because no one has seen a shark in the area since 1974.
+However, guests are reassured by their skipper that they will not need to use it as no sharks have been seen in the area since the attacks.

-The tour begins in Amity Harbor as the tour boat passes the homes of Chief Brody, Mayor Larry Vaughn, and various harbor side businesses.
+The tour begins in Amity Harbor as the boat passes the home of Chief Brody, and various harbor side businesses.
 As the tour boat approaches a lighthouse situated on top of a rocky jetty, the tour is suddenly interrupted by a radio distress call from a fellow tour boat skipper named Gordon.
-His call for help turns into screams of horror, followed by mysterious silence.
+His call for help turns into screams of terror, followed by eerie silence.
 As the skipper contacts the home base in an attempt to find out what is going on with Gordon's boat, the tour boat crosses the jetty to reveal the remains of Gordon's tour boat, Amity 3, sinking under the water.

-Suddenly, a dorsal fin appears out of the water, the fin of what appears to be a great white shark.
+Suddenly, a dorsal fin appears out of the water.
 The fin submerges and swims under the tour boat, rocking it back and forth.
-Worried, the skipper pulls out the grenade launcher as the dorsal fin rises out of the water on the starboard.
-Not realizing that it is actually loaded, the skipper fires at the shark, but misses.
-They try firing the second shot but miss again as the fin sinks back beneath the surface of the water.
+The home base tells the skipper to use the grenade launcher as the dorsal fin rises out of the water on the starboard.
+Not realizing that it is actually loaded, the skipper fires twice at the shark, but misses as the fin submerges again.